Learning logic programs by discovering higher-order abstractions

 \section{Introduction}

-Abstraction is seen as crucial for human-level AI \cite{saitta2013abstraction,russell:humancomp,bundy:change}.
+Abstraction is seen as crucial for AI \cite{saitta2013abstraction,russell:humancomp,bundy:change}.
 Despite its argued importance, abstraction is often overlooked in machine learning \cite{DBLP:journals/corr/abs-2002-06177,DBLP:journals/corr/abs-2102-10717}.
-To address this limitation, we introduce an approach to discover \emph{higher-order} abstractions to improve learning performance.
-For instance, consider learning a logic program from examples to make an input string uppercase, such as \emph{[l,o,g,i,c]} $\mapsto$ \emph{[L,O,G,I,C]}.
-For this problem, a learner could learn the first-order program:
+To address this limitation, we introduce an approach that automatically discovers \emph{higher-order} abstractions to improve the learning performance of a machine learning algorithm.

+To motivate discovering higher-order abstractions, consider learning a logic program from examples to make an input string uppercase, such as \emph{[l,o,g,i,c]} $\mapsto$ \emph{[L,O,G,I,C]}.
+For this problem, we could learn the program:

-This recursive program iterates over each element of the input string and makes it upper case.
+This program recursively uppercases each element.
 Although correct, this program is verbose.
-By contrast, a learner could learn the higher-order program:
+Alternatively, we could learn:

-This smaller program uses the higher-order abstraction \emph{map} to abstract away the need to learn how to recursively iterate over a list.
-As this scenario shows, abstractions can help us learn smaller programs, which are often easier to learn than larger ones \cite{metaho}.
-Recent work in inductive logic programming (ILP) uses higher-order abstractions \cite{metaho,hopper} to improve learning performance, namely to reduce sample complexity and learning times.
-The goal of ILP is to induce a logic program that with background knowledge (BK) generalises training examples \cite{mugg:ilp94,ilpintro}.
-These recent approaches use user-provided higher-order abstractions, such as \emph{map}, \emph{filter}, and \emph{fold}, as BK to learn higher-order programs.
-For instance, given \emph{map} as BK, these approaches can learn the aforementioned higher-order string transformation program.
+This program uses the higher-order abstraction \emph{map} to avoid needing to learn how to recursively iterate over a list.
+As this scenario shows, using abstractions can allow us to learn smaller programs, which are often easier to learn than larger ones \cite{metaho}.

+Recent work in inductive logic programming (ILP) has shown that using user-provided higher-order abstractions, such as \emph{map}, \emph{filter}, and \emph{fold}, can drastically improve the learning performance of an ILP system \cite{metaho,hopper}.
+For instance, if given \emph{map} as input, these approaches can learn the aforementioned higher-order string transformation program.

-The major limitation of these approaches is that they need a human to provide predefined abstractions as part of the BK, i.e. they cannot discover abstractions.
-To overcome this limitation, we introduce an approach that automatically discovers higher-order abstractions.
-Our approach works in two stages: \emph{abstract} and \emph{compress}.
-In the abstract stage, given a first-order program, we build candidate higher-order abstractions.
-In the compress stage, we search for abstractions that maximally compress the program.
+The major limitation of these recent approaches is that they need a human to provide the necessary abstractions as input, i.e. these approaches cannot discover abstractions.

+To overcome this limitation, we introduce an approach that automatically discovers useful higher-order abstractions, which can then be used by an ILP system.
+The idea is to refactor a logic program by discovering higher-order abstractions that compress it.

+Our refactoring approach works in two stages: \emph{abstract} and \emph{compress}.
+In the abstract stage, given a first-order program, we discover higher-order abstractions.
+In the compress stage, we search for a subset of the abstractions that compresses the first-order program.